 Like all areas in the humanities, there are a variety of career possibilities with the knowledge and skills gained in the academic study of religion.

-Despite declaring a REL major due simply to one’s interest in, and curiosity for, the material covered in our courses, students are advised to think ahead.
+Despite declaring a REL major due simply to one’s interest in, and curiosity for, the topics covered in our courses, students are advised to think ahead.
 Your senior year, and then graduation, often come sooner than you think.

 For those who assume that one must be religious in order to study religions, or that the study of religions is intended to deepen one’s own faith, career opportunities are likely limited to entering various professional roles within religious institutions.
 With such an understanding of the field in mind, religious studies majors are sometimes also assumed to be preparing for careers in such fields as social work or conflict mediation.
+Some of our students are certainly interested in such futures.

 If you are interested in applying to graduate school, please talk with one of our professors early in your undergraduate training.
 For starters, here is some helpful advice from another religious studies program.
+Or talk with our own Graduate Director about UA’s M.A. in religion in culture.

 What Do You Do With a Major in Religious Studies?